The Best Laptops for Writers 2025 (Famous Authors Choice)

 Hardware

-The hardware surely isn’t the fastest but it’s still the latest.
-The Ryzen 3 is the weakest CPU of the Ryzen series but it’s still fast enough for multitasking and do even heavy work with photo or video editing (though rendering will take longer).
+The hardware isn’t the fastest, but it’s still up-to-date.
+The Ryzen 3 might be the weakest CPU in the Ryzen series, but it’s plenty fast for multitasking and can even handle heavier tasks like photo or video editing (just expect longer rendering times).

 Performance